Stroke & Vascular Disorders

 No medication has been shown to effectively prevent the development of breath-holding spells, although a variety of strategies have been tried to decrease the frequency of severity of spells.
 Parents of children with breath-holding spells often mistakenly attempt to shelter the children from any troublesome or unpleasant event.
 Rather than attempt what is inevitable, there should be education of the parents regarding the pathophysiology of the disorder and “management” of individual episodes.

-In Turkey, Mocan and colleagues found that in treating 91 children with breath-holding spells, two thirds of whom had iron deficiency anemia, 84.1% of children showed a “significant difference for correction of cyanotic spells” treated with 6 mg/kg per day (62).
-Improvement in autonomic dysregulation and cessation of breath-holding spells was demonstrated in 3 children treated with iron supplementation (66).
+Medical management.
+In Turkey, Mocan and colleagues found that in treating 91 children with breath-holding spells, two thirds of whom had iron deficiency anemia, 84.1% of children showed a “significant difference for correction of cyanotic spells” treated with 6 mg/kg per day (63).
+Improvement in autonomic dysregulation and cessation of breath-holding spells was demonstrated in 3 children treated with iron supplementation (67).

-Historically, treatment with traditional anticonvulsants, sedatives, or stimulants is inappropriate and ineffective (28).
-However, a placebo-controlled study has also demonstrated improved control of breath-holding spells with piracetam, a GABA-like medication given in 2 divided doses totaling 40 mg/kg per day (27).
+Historically, treatment with traditional anticonvulsants, sedatives, or stimulants is inappropriate and ineffective (29).
+Two randomized trials (one unblinded) were shown to reduce the frequency of breath-holding spells using a piracetam, a GABA-like medication given in 2 divided doses totaling 40 to 50 mg/kg per day (28; 74; 17).
 Further study is indicated before this could be recommended as standard therapy, but piracetam is not currently available in the United States.
-Levetiracetam has reportedly been effective in ameliorating unconsciousness following breath-holding spells in a toddler (57).
+Levetiracetam has reportedly been effective in ameliorating unconsciousness following breath-holding spells in a toddler (58).

 Regarding cardiac pacemakers, Villain and colleagues chose to implant a pacemaker (ventricular demand) in children with severe breath-holding spells.
 Eleven children, over 15 years, were paced.
 The children were studied prior to surgery with ECG and ocular compression, showing normal ECG but bradycardic responses to ocular pressure.
 The study showed results that were “spectacular with disappearance of spells and restoration of normal activities.”
 Follow-up Holter monitoring showed normal pacemaker function, having pre-operative studies documenting ECG pauses, sudden bradycardia, and sinus arrhythmia in individual patients.
 They conclude that “although psychosocial factors play a part in breath-holding spells, pacemaker implantation is effective in suppressing symptoms in severely affected children.”

-In a multicentric, retrospective series of 84 children with severe pallid breath-holding spells, belladonna was used as treatment; 44% (20 patients) had complete resolution of spells and no major adverse reactions (Gonzalez et al 2018).
+In a multicentric, retrospective series of 84 children with severe pallid breath-holding spells, belladonna was used as treatment; 44% (20 patients) had complete resolution of spells and no major adverse reactions (34).

 Felicia Gliksman DO MPH